DlhSoftTeam/Python-GanttChartViewSampleApp/README.md

 # Python-GanttChartViewSampleApp
-Python sample for GanttChartView component of Gantt Chart Hyper Library for JavaScript
+Python sample for GanttChartView component from Gantt Chart Hyper Library for JavaScript